 Are you looking for ways to engage the disengaged high school student over the summer, while helping them earn college credit?
-Our3-week and 5-week summer online courses can help your high school student build the self-confidence and independent study skills that lead to academic success.
+Our online dual enrollment course can help your high school student build the self-confidence and independent study skills that lead to academic success.

 3 college credits; $1,000 tuition

 - Courses are taught by trained instructors who understand executive function challenges.

 - Each course includes an online liaison who is there to help students navigate, communicate, and participate online.